Combustible cladding audits

 Cladding Safety Victoria

-Cladding Safety Victoria (CSV) was established by the Victorian Government to deliver a $600M investment to tackle the issue of combustible cladding on privately-owned residential apartment buildings across Victoria.
-CSV may provide funding for the rectification of external wall combustible cladding of some higher risk buildings and remediation projects are already complete on many buildings across Victoria.
+The Victorian Government created Cladding Safety Victoria (CSV) to manage a $600M program to tackle the issue of combustible cladding on privately-owned apartment buildings across Victoria.
+CSV may provide funding to rectify combustible cladding of some higher risk buildings, and many projects have already been completed.
+For more information on the CSV rectification program click here.

 Fire Safety Tips

-- call 000 in an emergency.
+• Call 000 in an emergency.

 Buying an apartment

-Talk to the Owners Corporation and building manager and ask:
+Ask the Owners Corporation and building manager:

-- if any Building Notices, Building Orders or Emergency Orders have been issued
+• if any Building Notices, Building Orders or Emergency Orders have been issued

 Contact us